 By Brandon Ballenger

-In the video below, Money Talks News founder and CPA Stacy Johnson continues our series on tax hacks with a look at common tax-related schemes and scams.
-Check it out, and then read on for more.
+In the video below, Money Talks News founder and CPA Stacy Johnson has one of the most popular tax hacks around — where to get taxes done free.
+Check it out, then read on for more details.